 - Keep your pan greased at all times.
 If not, you’ll have burnt bits of pancake batter lining the bottom of your pan.

-The pumpkin in a smart way to sneak in additional nutrients and it adds a natural sweetness to the batter.
-I recommend pureeing the pumpkin to avoid a granular consistency to your mixture, but if you don’t mind the little bits in every bite then mashing the pumpkin works too.
+Pumpkin is a smart way to sneak in additional nutrients and it adds a natural sweetness to the batter.
+I recommend purèeing the pumpkin to avoid a granular consistency to your mixture, but if you don’t mind the little bits in every bite then mashing the pumpkin works too.

 If you would like to keep this recipe strictly vegan, then replace each egg with 1 Tbs chia seeds soaked in 3 parts water.
 The coconut milk adds a delicious flavour to this recipe but you really could use any milk of your choosing.
 By using wholewheat/bran flour, you are adding in a number of beneficial vitamins and minerals that are missing from the white ‘nutritionally empty’ variety.
 If your child has a gluten intolerance, then simply substitute the flour for another flour of your choice (remember, however, that almond and coconut flour can sometimes be a little tricky to work with).